nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Format:** `find [KEYWORDS] [c/COMPANY] [r/ROLE] [d/DEADLINE] [s/STATUS] [i/INDUSTRY] [t/JOB_TYPE]`

 * At least one optional field must be provided.
+* More than one `KEYWORDS` can be provided.
-* If `[KEYWORDS]` is provided, the command will find all applications that contains the keywords in any field.
+* If `KEYWORDS` is provided, the command will find all applications that contains the keywords in any field.
 * An application will be listed only if all the keywords match.
 The keywords are case-insensitive.
 * Applications with partially matching keywords will not be listed.
     * e.g. searching for the keyword "Goo" will not list applications with "Google".